xach/planetfeed/README.md

 the file is only accessible to people and processes you want to be able to tweet.

-To run planetfeed to update twitter, use `planetfeed --credentials-file /path/to/file.txt`. planetfeed will fetch the latest Planet Lisp feed, fetch recent @planet_lisp tweets, and tweet any feed items that haven't been tweeted recently.
+To run planetfeed to update twitter, use `planetfeed --data-directory /path/to/data/directory --credentials-file /path/to/file.txt`. planetfeed will fetch the latest Planet Lisp feed and tweet any feed items that haven't been tweeted recently.

 ## Feedback